cs-chan/Total-Text-Dataset/README.md

 Updated on Sept.
 07, 2019 (Updated [baseline](https://github.com/cs-chan/Total-Text-Dataset/tree/master/Baseline) as to our IJDAR2019)

+Updated on August 01, 2019 (Extended version with new baseline + annotation tool is accepted at [IJDAR](https://link.springer.com/article/10.1007/s10032-019-00334-z))

 Updated on May 30, 2019 (Important announcement on Total-Text vs. ArT dataset)

 Updated on April 02, 2019 (Updated table ranking with default vs. our proposed DetEval)